£56.25 £75.00

 Length (Centre of Rails to Base) - measured from where the centre of the saddle rails will sit once installed, all the way to the bottom of the seatpost.
 Normally there’s a mark to tell you how much of the seatpost needs to be inserted in the frame, however this isn’t always the case so we’d recommend allowing a minimum of 6 cm.

-Gipiemme Azzuro seatpost, hailing from Italy and in production during the 1980s.
-Made from aluminium/steel and weighing in at 357 grams.
+Campagnolo Nuovo Super Record seatpost, hailing from Italy and in production during the 1980s.
+Made from aluminium and weighing in at 223 grams - incredibly lightweight for seatposts at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 If you're taking part in L'Eroica or a similar vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong seatpost!